Bath Time Help: Singin' the Bath-Time Blues?

 - Does your child hate getting soap or water in her eyes?
 In addition to using gentle, non-stinging shampoo, take steps to shield those little peepers.
-Try our Shampoo Visor or smart Shampoo Rinse Cup.
+Try a Shampoo Visor or a smart Shampoo Rinse Cup.
 Parents report they work wonders!

 - Is your child afraid of falling?
 After all, tubs are very hard, slippery surfaces.
 Safety-proof your tub (by the way, even if you're child isn't afraid, these are all smart safety measures)!

-- Eliminate slippery tub bottoms with our super-size Big Gripper Bath Mat.
+- Eliminate slippery tub bottoms with a Bath Mat.

-- Cushion the sides of the tub with our Secure Transitions Inflatable Tub
+- Cushion the sides of the tub with a bath bumper.

-- Suction our Safe-ER-Grip handle to the side of the tub, so kids can enter and exit securely.
+- Suction a handle to the side of the tub, so kids can enter and exit securely.

 And once you've addressed the source of your child's unease, there's plenty you can do to make bath time more fun.